numediart/act/README.md

 * Create an online server.
 * Debug recording (skip the second expression, create a UI for the record video path, add recording to the server).
-* Improve Mediapipe integration.
+* Improve Mediapipe integration.(mediapipe implementation for act may need improvement, especially the blendshape formatting part)
 * Enhance server connection reliability.
 * Improve the current avatar and add blendshapes.
 * Debug Wizard of Oz and Record features (reduce lag).
-* Develop a plugin system for modding/adding features.
 * Add error handling on the client and server.
 * Ensure reliable connections for Mediapipe and OpenFace.
 * Implement server unit tests.
 * Optimize data formatting.
-* Handle client disconnections.
+* Handle client disconnections. (the current version can't handle self disconnection)
 * Manage client reconnections.
 * Transmit room ID to OpenFace or other facial recognition software using WebSockets.
 * Add error handling and error events.
-* Refacto Unity Side architecture for a MVC (Model View Controller) architecture ¨
+* Refacto Unity Side architecture for a MVC (Model View Controller) architecture (implement a Factory pattern builder to create new room)
+* Interrupt system for Wizard of Oz (interrupt the current expression to play a new one)

 ## Bugs
 ### Livestream: